gvwilson/thirdbit/src/fiction/iffy/index.md

 and hauled them to their feet.

 One Marine carried Iffy despite her protests.
-Another kept a metal-gloved hand on Edson's shoulder, while two more carried their bicycles down the slope to meet the hovercraft.
+Another kept a metal-gloved hand on Edson's arm.
+Two more carried their bicycles down the slope to meet the hovercraft, while Captain Kerse brought up the rear, whistling a little tune that Iffy didn't recognize.

-A hatch opened on its leading edge just as they reached it.
+A hatch opened on the hovercraft's leading edge just as they reached it.
 Something bulbous poked out.
 Iffy thought it was a bot,
 but then she removed her helmet.
 "Well,"
 Doctor Johel said conversationally.
 "You've caused quite a ruckus.